leo-arch/clifm/README.md

 CliFM is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
 It works on Linux and FreeBSD, on i686, x86_64, and ARM architectures.

 ## License
 This project is licensed under the GPL version 2 (or later) license.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/leo-arch/clifm/blob/master/LICENSE) file for details.

 ## Contributing
 We welcome community contributions.
-Please see the [contributing](https://github.com/leo-arch/clifm/blob/master/CONTRIBUTING.md) file for details.
+Please see the [CONTRIBUTING.md](https://github.com/leo-arch/clifm/blob/master/CONTRIBUTING.md) file for details.

 ## First steps